spree/spree/guides/content/developer/source/navigating.md

 gem 'spree', '2.0.0'```

 It would require all the individual parts of Spree.
-However, if you only wanted to require the “core” and “backend” parts of Spree, you would do
+However, if you only wanted to require the "core" and "backend" parts of Spree, you would do
 this:

 ```ruby